Truck Accidents Caused by Unsecured Cargo

 Some examples of accidents that can be caused by improperly secured cargo include:

-One major reason why the NHTSA has established load weight limits is that heavy loads can impair a driver's ability to brake quickly.
+- Jackknife Accidents: One major reason why the NHTSA has established load weight limits is that heavy loads can impair a driver's ability to brake quickly.
 The heavier the load, the longer it can take a commercial vehicle to come to a complete stop.
-If a truck driver slams on the brakes suddenly, the driver risks having the load shift in such a way that the truck jackknifes or tips over onto the road.
-A jackknife accident is an accident in which the cab of the truck remains parallel with the road, while the trailer loses control and is dragged perpendicular to the road, so that the cab is facing the opposite direction of the trailer.
+If a truck driver slams on the brakes suddenly, the driver risks having the load shift in such a way that the truck jackknifes or tips over.
+A jackknife accident is when the cab remains parallel with the road, while the trailer loses control and is dragged perpendicular to the road, so that the cab is facing the opposite direction of the trailer.
 The trailer can wipe out surrounding passenger vehicles in the process.
 Jackknife accidents are all too common and can cause serious injuries and even death for surrounding motorists.

-When cargo is not secured inside a trailer, but rather on top of a flatbed, there is an increased risk of the cargo flying onto the road in the event of an accident.
-Bungees or strong tethers typically secure cargo onto flatbed trucks.
+- Accidents Caused by Spilled Cargo: When cargo is not secured in a trailer, but rather on top of a flatbed, there is an increased risk of the cargo flying onto the road in the event of an accident.
+Bungees or strong tethers typically secure cargo onto a flatbed trucks.
 If a trucker uses tethers that have been worn down by prolonged use or sun damage, the ropes could break and cause cargo to spill onto the highway.
 Debris on highways can either fly off of a truck bed and cause direct damage to a vehicle, or fall onto the road and present a traffic barrier that vehicles must swerve to avoid.
 Both scenarios are dangerous and can result in serious collisions.